-The appraisal period will run for twelve months from September to July; the cycle for support staff will run from Spring term to Spring term.
+The appraisal period will run for twelve months from 1st September.
 Employees who are employed on a fixed term contract of less than one year will have their performance assessed in accordance with the principles underpinning this policy, but the length of the period will be determined by the duration of their contract.